rsdoiel/shorthand/shorthand.md

 + Output a LABEL assignment statement to a file
 + Output all assignment statements to a file

 *shorthand* replaces the LABEL with the value assigned to it whereever it is encountered in the text being passed.
-The assignment statement is not written to stdout output.
+Commonlly this might be curly brackes, dollar signs or even at signs.
+Doesn't really matter but it needs to be unique and cannot be in the pattern of space, colon, string, colon and space.
+An assignment statement is not written to stdout output.

 operator                    | meaning                                  | example
 ----------------------------|------------------------------------------|---------------------------------------------------------------------